North Urban Auckland flood recovery progress North Urban Auckland flood recovery progress

 - Duck Creek Road, Stillwater (2 sites)

-- East Coast Road, Redvale (one of two sites)
+- East Coast Road, Redvale (2 sites)

 - Elmore Road, Lucas Heights (2 sites)